rocknsm/rock-docs/docs/deploy/multi-node.md

 ```

+### SSH Config

+After the inventory file entries are finalized, it's time to configure ssh in
+order for Ansible to communicate to all nodes during deployment.
+The ssh-config
+command will perform the following on all other nodes in the inventory:

+* add an authorized keys entry
+* add the user created at install to the sudoers file

+To configure ssh run: `sudo rock ssh-config`

 ## Multi-node Deployment

-After the inventory file entries are finalized, we're finally ready to deploy!
+Now, we're finally ready to deploy!
+As mentioned, there are two main options
-As mentioned, there are two main options for running a deployment:
+for running a deployment:

 1. `deploy-offline` - uses local packages ( located in /srv )
 1. `deploy-online` - uses upstream repo packages